life4/deal/docs/details/contracts.md

 ## deal.inherit

-The {py:func}`deal.chain` decorator makes a method to inherit contracts from the base class.
+The {py:func}`deal.inherit` decorator makes a method to inherit contracts from the base class.

 It can be applied to a separate method: